-What you must pay when you get these Services that are covered for you services pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. · A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital In Network Smoking and tobacco use There is no coinsurance, copayment, or cessation (counseling to stop smoking deductible for the Medicare-covered or tobacco use) smoking and tobacco use cessation If you use tobacco, but do not have signs preventive benefits. or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+What you must pay when you get these Services that are covered for you services administration.
+Coverage begins with the first pint of blood that you need.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. · A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital In Network Smoking and tobacco use cessation There is no coinsurance, copayment, or (counseling to stop smoking or tobacco deductible for the Medicare-covered use) smoking and tobacco use cessation If you use tobacco, but do not have signs or preventive benefits. symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.
-Your plan also gives you access to our There is no coinsurance, copayment, or deductible for tobacco QuitLine. tobacco QuitLine, at no additional cost to you.
+Each counseling attempt includes

+What you must pay when you get these Services that are covered for you services up to four face-to-face visits.
+Your plan also gives you access to our There is no coinsurance, copayment, or tobacco QuitLine, at no additional cost to deductible for tobacco QuitLine. vou.
 Call 1-866-845-7702 (TTY 711 for hearing impaired) toll free to sign up.
 Once you enroll, a trained coach will work with you on a quit plan and provide one-on-one support.
 Five telephonic coaching calls are included in the program.
 You can also receive a supply of nicotine replacement therapy, in the form of patches or gum, at no cost.
 You can call as many times as you need for additional support.

-Supervised Exercise Therapy (SET)

-SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Supervised Exercise Therapy (SET) In Network SET is covered for members who have \$10 copayment for each covered SET visit symptomatic peripheral artery disease Prior authorization rules may apply.
+(PAD) and a referral for PAD from the Please contact the plan for details. physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must:

-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.